pairinteraction/pairinteraction/README.md

   ![benchmarking results][benchmark-results-link]

   *Figure: Benchmarking the construction and diagonalization of a Hamiltonian of a pair of Rb 60S atoms for 100 different internuclear distances on an AMD Ryzen 7 5700G CPU using Windows 11.
 The Hilbert space comprises pair states that differ at most by 4 in n, l and 25GHz in energy.
-When supported, symmetries where used to reduce the Hilbert space size.
+When supported, symmetries were used to reduce the Hilbert space size.
 See the [benchmarking tool][benchmark-tool].*

 * The software uses single-channel quantum defect theory (SQDT) and also **multi-channel quantum defect theory (MQDT)** for the accurate description of atoms.